 Are you and your wife talking about separation?
 Or perhaps you’re thinking about it, but haven’t told her yet.
-Thinking about separation is scary – but it can also feel like the only option.
+The decision of separating from wife is scary – but it can also feel like the only option.
 Is separation a good idea?

 If you’re considering separating from your wife moving forward to live as separated married couples, try these 11 things first.

 1. Be honest with yourself